elves/elvish/website/ref/language.md

     well
     ```

-    **Note**: `else` requires a `catch` or `finally` to be present.
-The
+    **Note**: `else` requires a `catch` to be present.
+The following code is
-    following code is invalid:
+    invalid:

     ```elvish-transcript
     ~> try { nop } else { echo well }
-    Compilation error: try must be followed by a catch block or a finally block
+    Compilation error: try with an else block requires a catch block
       [tty 1]:1:1-30: try { nop } else { echo well }
     ```